 LOWER EXTREMITY LEVEL 1

 In this seminar, you’ll learn how to treat common musculoskeletal disorders from the hip to the toes, including trochanteric bursitis, iliotibial band syndrome, patellofemoral pain syndrome, and plantar fasciitis.
 (For lower back and hip problems, it may be beneficial also to take the ART Spine Seminar.)
-This seminar includes approximately 96 protocols and peripheral nerve entrapment techniques, as well as instruction in anatomy and palpation.
+This seminar includes approximately 62 protocols, as well as instruction in anatomy and palpation.
 No prerequisites are required.